 Can be powered with AC cord or 6AA batteries

-Who is the Casio CTX700 61-Key Portable Keyboard Most Suitable For?
+Who the Casio CT-X700 Keyboard is Most Suitable For?

 The Casio CTX700 61-Key Portable Keyboard is an excellent choice for a committed beginner.
 It has onboard learning and lesson capabilities, and keyboard functions to make it easy to learn the piano, and can also be used with a wide range of piano education apps.
 The sheer number of features, and the need to refer to the manual to configure many of the options and settings, make it a less suitable choice for young children, or people who just want to mess around with a keyboard.